-It is my high honor to serve as the 2017-18 President of the Board of Directors of the Gateway Cities Council of Governments, and it is my pleasure to welcome you to our website.
-This organization has demonstrated what can be accomplished by developing a consensus among our diverse cities.
+As President of the Board of Directors of the Gateway Cities Council of Governments, it is my pleasure to welcome you to our website.
 The Gateway Cities COG represents twenty-seven cities of southeast Los Angeles County, as well as the County of Los Angeles and the Port of Long Beach.
-This unique organization has its focus on improving the lives of the residents of our region of Los Angeles County in four major areas: transportation, air quality, housing, and economic development.
+This unique organization is committed to improving the lives of the over two million residents in our region of Los Angeles County in four major areas: transportation, air quality/climate, housing/homelessness, and economic development.

-Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its sixth year of operation.
-In its first five years, this very successful program has permanently housed over 1,800 previously homeless individuals.
-Working with our partners, the wonderful organization People Assisting the Homeless (PATH), we have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.
-With the recent passage of County Measure H, we look forward to having even more resources to deal with the ongoing challenge of homelessness in our region of the county.
+Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its nineth year of operation.
+In its first five years, this very successful program has permanently housed over 2100 previously homeless individuals.
+Our partnerships with organizations such as People Assisting the Homeless (PATH) and the Local Coordinating Alliances (LCAs) have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.

 Air quality and climate policy affects our residents in their everyday lives as many of our resident live near the Port of Los Angeles and other industrial microcosms.
 Our projects and initiatives serve to combat climate change and ensure that residents have clean air to breathe.
 This year, the COG will continue our partnership with Southern California